 How to Make Vegan Pumpkin Muffins

 - Mix the batter.
 In a large bowl, combine the 7 ingredients and mix well.
 I like to use a whisk to break up any clumps in the flour, but keep in mind that the batter will get thicker the more you stir it.
 Oat flour is very absorbent!
+This works best if your ingredients are at room temperature.
+If your maple syrup is cold from the fridge, it will cause the coconut oil to harden and thicken up the batter.
+(It should still bake fine, though!)

 - Fill the muffin pan.
 Line a muffin pan with 12 liners, and divide the batter between the 12 cups.
 They should be slightly over half-way full.